KDE/documentation-develop-kde-org/HIG/source/patterns/content/picker.rst

    Use of a picker to select aditional languages.

-When to use
+When to Use
 -----------

 -  Use a picker for multiple selection and in case of large lists.
 -  Don't use it if both selected and unselected items need to be visible at once.
 Use a dual list instead.
--  Do not use a picker to show data primarily.
+-  Don't use a picker to show data primarily.
 -  If selection state needs to change often, think about using a list with checkboxes or similar instead.

-How to use
+How to Use
 ----------

 .. figure:: /img/PickerOverlay.png